Molly Taylor − MA Publishing

 My role involves all manner of things from media sales to digital strategy, but mostly revolves around managing the relationships that the magazine has with galleries internationally.
 It involves a lot of meetings, travelling and being on the phone.
 The best bits are working as part of a small, tight-knit team, and having lots of creative freedom.
 I’m very happy there.

 I also produce a poetry and art zine called Digress with my friend Megan Conery.
-It’s a slow-burner, but it’s gonna be great!
+It’s a slow-burner, but it’s going to be great!

 Tell us about your future plans and ambitions: